• Skip to primary navigation

 The next licensure test is the Principles and Practice of Engineering (PE) exam.
 This is the one you will take after four years of experience working with a licensed engineer.
 The experience requirements may vary by state.

-In the UK you’ll need to charter to become a successful structural engineer.
+In the UK, you’ll need to charter to become a successful structural engineer.
 The Institution of Structural Engineers (IStructE) is the body that awards the title of Chartered Structural Engineer.

 Afterward, you will go through four years of Initial Professional Development and a professional review interview after the four years.

-Once you pass the interview, you will take an eight-hour professional review examination which passing it will earn you a chartered membership (MIStructE).
+Once you pass the interview, you will take an eight-hour professional review examination which passing will earn you a chartered membership (MIStructE).

 What Do Structural Engineers Do?